As you get older, your body will change — on the inside and the outside.

 Let's start from the top of your body and work our way down.

-The skin on your face will
+The skin on your face will get oily

-get oily and you may get pimples.
+and you may get pimples.

-Your breasts will
+Your breasts will start to

-no one right size for breasts.)
+right size for breasts.)

 Hair will grow on body parts other than your head.
 It will grow under your arms,